-Is there a way to set custom cookies when making a request with Requests?
+Yes, there is a way to set custom cookies when making HTTP requests with the requests

 import requests